lumliolum/lumliolum.github.io/_posts/2024-2-13-rcnn-and-fast-rcnn.md

 - Second one has $4N$ as the output size.
 These denote the bounding box coordinates for each class (they are not exactly coordinates).
 For backgroound class, we will not predict the box coordinates which is obvious.

 One question can arise is why are we predicting the bounding box co-ordinates ?
 For each proposal, we have the location and why can't we use that location as our predicted box coordinates ?
 This is a valid question and the reason is the proposals co-ordinates are usually not that accurate.
 Having a bounding box regressor usually improves the score.
 But we don't discard the proposal co-ordinates totally.
 We use them as the base and then only predict the offsets.
-Then the final box co-ordinates can be written as $proposal + offset$.
+Then the final predicted box co-ordinates can be written as function of $f(proposal,  offset)$.
 More details are given below

 With this we conclude forward pass for a single image in fast-rcnn